How to Control Bleeding

-Controlling excess bleeding is one of those things that can overwhelm people.
+Learning how to control bleeding is one of those things that can overwhelm people.
 There are all kinds of acronyms and other memory joggers out there that try to help you remember what you’re supposed to do.
-I have a hard time remembering things like that under normal conditions, let alone a high stress situation!
+I have a hard time remembering things like that under normal conditions, let alone a high-stress situation!

-In this article I’m going to talk about how to stop bleeding and why it is the first thing you should do when treating trauma.
+In this article, I’m going to talk about how to control bleeding and why it is the first thing you should do when treating trauma.
 I’m also going to explain why you do the things that you do.
-If you know why you do something, then you don’t have to memorize a checklist or an acronym that you most likely forget in the heat of the moment.
+If you know why you do something, then you don’t have to memorize a checklist or an acronym that you will most likely forget in the heat of the moment.

 It’s simple, easy to remember and easy to implement.
 It also does something else…it gets you doing something.
 Just starting to act can often get you past that initial shock and get you into the fight.